Countries To Retire – Switzerland

 I am exploring the retirement relocation options and have recently released blogs on my 10 reasons why certain locations could be the perfect retirement home for you.
-Germany and Spain have been released to date, so check them out to find out which location is best for you.
+Germany, Spain & France have been released to date, so check them out to find out which location is best for you.
 Do you love to visit Switzerland?
 You will not be alone.
-Further to my recent blog “Why so many want to retire abroad“, it has become clear to me that retiring in Switzerland is a popular choice.

 Switzerland is a very popular tourist destination for many travellers from around the world.
 Switzerland isn’t just for travel, though.
 Many retirees are now calling the country home.
 In fact, the Swiss government has set up a special retirement residency program to accommodate the influx of retirees.